microsoft/vscode-docs/docs/setup/linux.md

 Once you have installed VS Code, these topics will help you learn more about it:

-* [Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, TypeScript and tools like Yeoman.
+* [Additional Components](/docs/setup/additional-components.md) - Learn how to install Git, Node.js, TypeScript, and tools like Yeoman.
 * [User Interface](/docs/getstarted/userinterface.md) - A quick orientation to VS Code.
 * [User/Workspace Settings](/docs/getstarted/settings.md) - Learn how to configure VS Code to your preferences through settings.